-Journal of Healthcare Administration and POLICY
+Journal of Healthcare Administration AND POLICY

 The mission of the Journal of Healthcare Administration and Policy is to provide Master of Healthcare Administration graduate students at Charter Oak State College in New Britain, CT, with an opportunity to experience the process of preparing a research manuscript for publication as part of their Master's in Healthcare Administration program.